jeffouellette/atlas-hi/README.md

 ## pPb 8TeV 2016 Jet Track Analysis ##
 This subdirectory is for analyzing jet-track correlations in the 2016 p+Pb 8.16TeV dataset.

+## Using shared libraries in a ROOT interactive session ##
+To compile these C++ files, simply run any of the relevant makefiles.
+This will produce shared libraries in the lib subdirectory.
+Due to the include interdependencies, the C++ source files cannot be directly run with ROOT as macros.
+However using ROOT 6 or higher it is possible to load from the shared library directly.
+To do this, open root:
+$  root
+root [0] R__LOAD_LIBRARY (/Users/jeffouellette/Research/atlas-hi/lib/libUtils.so)
+root [1] R__ADD_INCLUDE_PATH (/Users/jeffouellette/Research/atlas-hi/include)
+root [2] #include "Utils.h"